FreshPorts/packaging/README.md

+# Why is this repo called pacakaging?

+At one time, this repo held scripts for tagging releases and rolling tarballs using the subversion repo.
+After converting to git, those scripts are no longer used.
+The scripts have been deleted, but the name persists.

 # How to avoid installing packages over your code

 When developing the ingress and website sides of FreshPorts, some FreshPorts packages can be installed